sokcheng/Kitsuchan-NG/COMMANDS.md

 ## discrim
 ### Aliases: discriminator
-Find all users with a given discriminator.
+Find all users in the current guild with a given discriminator.

 * discriminator - A discriminator to search for.